bgriffen/oldwebsite/_posts/2013-01-03-gow-influential-thinkers.md

 ## Interactive Version

-I also exported this to a JSON file to make it an interactive version.
+I also exported this to a JSON file to make it an interactive version (click to activate)

 ![<img src="/assets/wikipedia/FullInfluenceGraph.png">](http://brendangriffen.com/assets/thinkers/)